UMC Facebook engagements

 During the May–August launch period, organic promotion of ResourceUMC.org/vision generated 423,000 impressions and 73,000 link clicks.
 A global paid social media campaign across the United States and regional conferences produced more than 340,000 impressions and 36,000 link clicks, while search engine marketing added more than 22,000 web impressions.

-The message was amplified through denominational communication channels, including coverage from United Methodist News and a press release announcing the launch.
+The message was amplified through denominational communication channels, including coverage from UM News and a press release announcing the launch.
 The vision was also shared with communicators, agency teams, and denominational leaders through meetings and briefings, with leaders encouraged to highlight the vision at annual and regional conference sessions.

 In-person engagement helped bring the vision to life.
 Through a visible presence at key gatherings, participants experienced the vision firsthand and were equipped to share it within their ministry networks.